Aditya-oikawa13/CO2-Emissions-Analysis-and-Prediction/README.md

 ---

-Tested diffrent machine learning algorithms here in [model_testing.ipynb](model_testing.ipynb) using data from India and best performing model came out to be Arima model using which then forecasted diffrent country data and stored in [Forecasted_CO2.csv](Forecasted_CO2.csv).
+Tested diffrent machine learning algorithms here in [model_testing.ipynb](model_testing.ipynb) using data from India and best performing model came out to be Arima model using which then forecasted diffrent country data using the same idea and looping through all countries ([getting_forecasted_data.ipynb](getting_forecasted_data.ipynb)) and stored in [Forecasted_CO2.csv](Forecasted_CO2.csv).